-Any student who is the subject of academic action or has a formal complaint may appeal by taking the following steps:
+Any student who is the subject of academic action may appeal by taking the following steps:

 - 1. The matter should be discussed with the course instructor.
 Many times actions can be easily resolved at this level. - 2.
 If the matter is not resolved, the student is advised to meet with either his or her academic advisor or the Nursing Department Chair.
 These meetings are generally informal but should be scheduled in advance to ensure that the appropriate time is made available. - 3.
-If the matter remains unresolved at the informal level (steps 1 & 2), the student is to submit a written appeal within 72 hours to the Nursing Department Chair for a response.
+If the matter remains unresolved at the informal level (steps 1 & 2), the student is to submit a written appeal within 3 business days to the Nursing Department Chair for a response.
 Statements should include a summary of the situation, actions taken, and a proposed plan for successful resolution.
 Written appeals will be reviewed for further action, which may include a formal hearing with the nursing faculty.
-The student will be notified in writing, within 72 hours following receipt of the written appeal, regarding the action(s) to be taken by the Department Chair. - 4.
+The student will be notified in writing within 3 business days following receipt of the written appeal regarding the action(s) to be taken by the Department Chair. - 4.
 If at this point, the matter remains unresolved, the student's written appeal will be submitted by the Nursing Department Chair to the Dean of the College of Health Sciences, who will conduct a hearing on the related issues.
-The student will be notified in writing within 72 hours regarding the actions to be taken by the Dean.
+The student will be notified in writing within 3 business days regarding the actions to be taken by the Dean.